 Whether you're targeting your first big break in the City, or are an established player looking to advance your career, there are financial services jobs up for grabs.
 With confidence returning in an improved economic environment, many firms are looking to hire over the coming months.
-Employers are aiming to rebuild their teams, and are on the lookout for skilled and experienced professionals who can add value to their organisation.
+Employers are aiming to build their teams, and are on the lookout for skilled and experienced professionals who can add value to their organisation.

 Hiring activity may be on the up in financial services, but this doesn't mean you can simply walk in to a role.
 City jobs aren't for everyone - even those with the necessary qualifications, ambition and drive.
 It can be a cut-throat sector, and plenty of talented people fail to cope with the demands of the job.
 Employers know it takes a certain type of individual to be successful, and if they have any doubts about your suitability, you aren't going to get the call.

 This is why it's so important to have a great financial services CV which ticks as many boxes as possible.
-Within the space of two pages you have to create a compelling case for hiring managers to consider your job application
+Within the space of two pages you have to create a compelling case for hiring managers to consider your job application.

 When hiring managers look at a financial services CV, they want to see evidence of both hard and soft skills - often in equal measure.
 This means you need relevant qualifications and experience, plus a sign you are willing to commit to the business and are a good fit to the team.